 - Modern composites and Fragranite

 These models are available in a host of colours to choose.
 While stainless steel models are the most common within the kitchen, many modern homes can make use of ceramics and porcelain to enjoy a punctuated statement within the room.
 Obviously, size is a major consideration.
 It should look as part of your new kitchen, not something that has been thrown in as an afterthought.
 You need to select one that is adequate for your needs, while not appearing to take over the whole worktop.
 To Know More about the material, and the size, you can refer to our One Bowl Kitchen Sinks Page.

-Two & Half Bowl Type sinks is one of the most interesting variants of kitchen sinks and features a smaller bowl, and it is situvated alongside the two larger ones.
+Two & Half Bowl Type kitchen sinks is one of the most interesting variants and features a smaller bowl, and it is situvated alongside the two larger ones.
 This can serve a variety of purposes; one of the most common being a place to wash, peel and clean foodstuffs (fruits and vegetables).
 In addition, meat or fish can be placed to thaw in this portion.
 The drain can be blocked, and this "half bowl" can be filled with warm water to help with the process.
 In addition, some sinks will have a garbage disposal attachment built into the drain of this smaller basin.
 Therefore, an efficient form of waste removal is available which is perfectly suited when one is preparing meals on a regular basis.
 There are various configurations to enjoy when selecting this type of sinks.